0xNB/revblog/_posts/2022-07-12-x86-API-Hooking.md

 ---
-title: x86 API Hooking
+title: x86 API Hooking on Windows
 published: true
 ---

 Function or API hooking allows reverse engineers or hackers to tamper with flow of execution during runtime.
-For example if we want to examine what a function does during execution we can hook it, print the arguments and then keep executing the original functions.
+For example if we want to examine what a function does during execution we can hook it, print the arguments and then keep executing the original function.
 Likewise hackers might be interested in inserting malicious code in the hooked function calls and then execute them during runtime.

-This blog entry will cover most basic function hooking methods and deep dive into implemenation.
+This blog entry will cover most basic function hooking methods and deep dive into basic implemenation examples.

 https://guidedhacking.com/threads/how-to-hook-functions-code-detouring-guide.14185/
 http://jbremer.org/x86-api-hooking-demystified/